 Rishi Sunak, Chancellor of the Exchequer

-So, while the Government has decided that no support is available for small businesses at the moment, the Treasury is planning to alleviate the pressures on SMEs later in the year.
+So, while the Government has decided that no support is available for small companies at the moment, the Treasury is planning to alleviate the pressures on SMEs later in the year.
 However, if that will be soon enough, only time will tell.